-RISE (Real Impact on Society and Environment) is U21's newest student opportunity, an international showcase of student achievement in sustainability and social innovation designed to accelerate the scale and impact of student-led projects by connecting them with a network of experts in academia and industry.
+RISE (Real Impact on Society and Environment) is U21's international showcase of student achievement in sustainability and social innovation, designed to accelerate the scale and impact of student-led projects by connecting them with a network of experts in academia and industry.
 As a U21 member, UConn is invited to nominate student-led projects that address at least one of the United Nations Sustainable Development Goals.
-For RISE 2020, UConn is able to nominate 3-4 individuals or teams to the U21 RISE Showcase.
-Up to 3 projects can be led by students solely from UConn.
-One joint nomination involving students from 2+ member universities may be submitted in addition.
+UConn can nominate 2 projects led solely by UConn students, and 2 joint nominations involving students from 2+ U21 member universities.

-- You are a UConn student who has a voluntary, social enterprise or environmental project that you wish to scale up/develop/build
+- You are a current UConn student, or recent graduate (two years or less), who has a voluntary, social enterprise or environmental project that you wish to scale up/develop/build.

 - Projects may be individual or group led.
 Where there is a large student group (e.g. a student society), a leadership group of up to 7 students should be identified as the main entrants.
 Note: groups must be comprised solely of students - either (1) entirely of current UConn Students; (2) lead by a current UConn Student and include recent UConn graduates from the last two years; or (3) current UConn Students and Students from another U21 Member Institution.
 No external members or faculty may be a part of the group.

-More information is also available through the U21 RISE page.
+More information is also available through the U21 Handbook.

 1. Written Application